 - 1. An earned MTS (36-hours) or equivalent from an accredited institution. - 2.
 A 3.0 grade point average or above on a 4.0 scale for all graduate-level studies. - 3.
-Three years ministry experience since the completion of the first theological Master's degree.
+Significant ministry experience demonstrated through a ministry résumé.